SuRGeoNix/Flyleaf/README.md

 <p align="center"><img src="Readme1.png" /></p>

-You open any video/subtitles file, url/link or torrent by Drag & Drop.
-It provides you a bar with the basic actions (Play/Pause/Seek/Mute/Volume) and includes a list with the torrent file contents.
+You open any video/subtitles file, youtube video or any web video (MediaSource object), url/link (all additional protocols that ffmpeg suppoort) or torrent (.torrent file or magnet link) by Drag & Drop, Copy & Paste or key O. It provides you a bar with the basic actions (Play/Pause/Seek/Mute/Volume) and includes a list with the torrent file contents.
 Currently for more functionality (such as Subtitles Position & Size) you can use the keyboard binding :-

 | Keys                  | Action                     |